eduwallet/veramo-agent/README.md

 The definition is available in the `src/types/internal.ts` file, `IssuerConfiguration` interface.

 The `key` attribute is automatically set based on the type of the key, usually to '0'.
 If you have a very specific key configuration, you can override it with the `key` attribute, but it should not be necessary.
 The `did:jwk` keys always have a key reference of '0'.
 The `did:web` implementation has a key reference of '0' as well.
 The `did:key` specification indicates the key reference is the multibase encoded public key, but that is not known in advance if the key needs to be generated fresh.

-See the chapter on StatusLists below for the status list configuration options.

 The `usesNonces` setting is used to enforce the use of nonce values in access tokens from external authorization servers.
 Because it it not known in advance if such AS entities do or do not use nonce values, their presence can be enforced with this setting.
 Please note that there is no way for the issuer to know if this nonce value is actually correct without having a separate api to check this.
 For this reason, using nonce values with external AS entities does not increase security.
 For the `pre-authorized_code` flow, nonce values _are_ used regardless of this setting.